loomnetwork/plasma-cli/README.md

 ### Config File

-`plasma-cli --keystore ./config/alice.json -c config/contracts.json -e wss://rinkeby.infura.io/ws`

-`alice.json` has your private key in hex form.
+`plasma-cli --config example_accounts/alice.json`

-`contract.json` has a `plasma` key which is the Plasma Contract's address, and a `block` parameter which should be the block at which the Plasma Contract was deployed.
+`alice.json` has a `plasmaAddress` key which is the Plasma Contract's address, and a `startBlock` parameter which should be the block at which the Plasma Contract was deployed.
 This is needed so that event filtering doesnt check from blocks before than the Plasma contract was deployed.

 ### Command Line Arguments

-`plasma-cli --key <yourprivatekey> --address <plasmacontractaddress> --block <startblock> -e wss://rinkeby.infura.io/ws`
+`plasma-cli --eth-key <yourprivatekey> --plasma-address <plasmacontractaddress> --startblock <startblock> --eth-events-url wss://rinkeby.infura.io/ws`

 ## Usage inside the CLI

 ```
-> help
+✨ help

   Commands:

     help [command...]
 Provides help for a given command.
     exit                              Exits application.
     myCoins                           Retrieves the user coins from the dappchain or from the state.
+    myAddress                         Logs the user's address
     depositERC721 <address> <coinId>  Deposits an ERC721 coin to the Plasma Chain
     depositERC20 <address> <amount>   Deposits an ERC20 coin to the Plasma Chain
-    depositETH <amount>               Deposit ether to the Plasma Chain
+    depositETH <amount>               Deposit wei to the Plasma Chain
     deposits                          Gets all the deposits the user has made
     exitCoin <coinId>                 Start the exit of a coin from the Plasma Chain
     transfer <coinId> <newOwner>      Send a coin to a new user
     finalize <coinId>                 Finalize the exit of a coin and withdraw it
+    watch                             Refreshes the user's state
-    refresh                           Refreshes the user's state
+    stop-watching                     Refreshes the user's state
     withdraw <coinId>                 Gets the details about a coin
     withdrawBonds                     Withdraws the user's bonds
     receive <coinId>                  Check coin history and watch exits